 From fulfilling the demand for cereals to diversifying diets towards more balanced nutrition, Indonesia is leaving no stone unturned in bolstering the Health and Food Supplement market.
 Following are some key market drivers for food and nutrient supplements in Indonesia.

-As per a survey by Rakuten Insight conducted in July 2020, 84% respondents from 25-34 years old and 83% respondents from 35-44 years old stated that their intake of dietary supplements like herbal or botanical substances, minerals and vitamins have increased after the outbreak of the coronavirus disease.
+As per a survey by Rakuten Insight conducted in July 2020, 84% of respondents from 25-34 years old and 83% respondents from 35-44 years old stated that their intake of dietary supplements like herbal or botanical substances, minerals, and vitamins have increased after the outbreak of the coronavirus disease.
 As suggested by these figures, the younger demographic is also inclined towards the use of dietary supplements, making this industry a promising prospect for investment.

 Life expectancy in Indonesia has risen phenomenally from 45 to 69.2 for males and 73.6 for women.
-Furthermore, the birth rate has also declined dramatically, making Indonesia the fifth-largest country to have elderly population in the world.
+Furthermore, the birth rate has also declined dramatically, making Indonesia the fifth-largest country to have an elderly population in the world.